CodingExplored/reactJS-Carousel/README.md

-# ContentCarousel React Component
+# Carousel React Component

 ## Overview

-The `ContentCarousel` component is a flexible, customizable carousel/slider for React applications.
+The `Carousel` component is a flexible, customizable carousel/slider for React applications.
 It allows you to display a variety of content types in a sliding format, with the option to control how many items are displayed per slide.

 ## Features